Publications

 It's a short article that allowed us to collaborate on a paper and compare notes, so to say, which is still relatively uncommon in anthropological publications.

-Smith, Robin and Cristina Grasseni.
+Smith, Robin & Cristina Grasseni.
 2020.
 Ambivalent solidarities: Food governance reconfigurations in Croatia and Italy.
 Anthropology Today 36(1): 12-16.
 Read the article

 Solastalgia in Istria, Croatia

-Book chapter published in Utopia and neoliberalism: Ethnographies of rural spaces, 2017
+Book chapter published in Utopia & neoliberalism: Ethnographies of rural spaces, 2017

 This is a volume for which I was co-editor.
 It was a rewarding experience to work with such a diversity of authors on such an important theme.